Vienna Secession: Split within the Secession

 In 1899, Olbrich left Vienna to join the Darmstadt Artists' Colony.
 In 1900, he obtained Hessian citizenship and did not work in Austria again.

 In 1903, Hoffmann and Moser founded the Wiener Werkstätte as a fine-arts society with the goal of reforming the applied arts (arts and crafts).
 In 1907, Wiener Werkstätte and Hoffmann personally became founding members of Deutscher Werkbund.

 After the founding of the Wiener Werkstätte, it was above all the organisation of the world exhibition in St. Louis in 1904 that sparked differences in the Secession.
 This failed exhibition led to fierce opposition within the association.
-An important division soon emerged inside the Secession between those who wished to give precedence to the painters and the traditional fine arts, and others, including Klimt, Hoffmann, Wagner, Moser and others who favored equal treatment for the decorative arts.
+An important division soon emerged inside the Secession between those who wished to give precedence to the painters and the traditional fine arts, and others, including Klimt, Hoffmann, Wagner, Moser and others who favoured equal treatment for the decorative arts.
 This dispute came to a head in 1905 when Galerie Miethke's artistic consultant (and a painter himself), Carl Moll, proposed that the Secession purchase the Gallery, as an outlet for its work.
 This was supported by Klimt, Wagner, Hoffmann, Moser, and others.
 The issue was put to a vote by the members, and Klimt and his supporters lost by a single vote.
 On 14 June 1905, Klimt, Hoffmann, Moser and a group of other artists resigned from the Secession.
 The following year, Klimt formed the group called Kunstschau (Art Show) or Klimtgruppe (Klimt group), which also included Moll and Otto Wagner, among other important Austrian artists.